Understanding Fly Reel Drag Systems

 Disc drags are made up of a series of washers that sit between the drag knob and the spool.
 The washers in a disc drag can be made of different materials such as Teflon or cork, and when you tighten the drag setting, the washers are pushed against the spool to slow it down when spinning and thus make it harder for your fly line to leave your fly reel.

-Cork is probably the best material for disc drags as it makes the start-up of the drag super smooth and one of the best things about a disc drag fly reel is the amount of pressure you can put on fish when you want to.
+Cork is probably the best material for disc drags as it smooths the drag start-up.
+One of the best things about a disc drag fly reel is the pressure you can put on fish when you want to.

-You can also find a fly reel with sealed disc drag or a non-sealed disc drag, which we’ll discuss a bit later on.
+You can also find a fly reel with a sealed disc drag or a non-sealed disc drag, which we’ll discuss later.

 Is the drag or on disc drag fly reels adjustable

-Disc drag fly reels are the most popular fly reels in the world and this is because you can adjust from zero drag to full lock on some of the best quality fly reels, like Makos.
-All you have to do is slowly turn the know to adjust the drag and make it tighter and tighter, and thus harder for a fish to pull line off the reel.
+Disc drag fly reels are the most popular fly reels in the world because you can adjust from zero drag to full lock on some of the best quality fly reels, like Makos.
+All you have to do is slowly turn the know to adjust the drag and make it tighter and tighter, and thus more challenging for a fish to pull the line off the reel.

 What species should you use disc drag fly reels for?

-A disc drag fly reel is ideal when you’re fly fishing for large saltwater and freshwater species.
-When it comes to fish like bass or steelhead, being able to manage the fish during the fight and stop them from going down river or snagging your cover is imperative if you want to catch them.
+A disc drag fly reel is ideal for fly fishing for large saltwater and freshwater species.
+When it comes to fish like bass or steelhead, managing the fish during the fight and stopping them from going downriver or snagging your cover is imperative if you want to catch them.

-When fly fishing in saltwater for anything from a bonefish to a sailfish, you are going to struggle and likely fail to win a fight or land any fish you hook unless you have a fly reel with a good disc drag.
+When fly fishing in saltwater for anything from a bonefish to a sailfish, you will struggle and likely fail to win a fight or land any fish you hook unless you have a fly reel with a good disc drag.

-Sailfish swim at 100km per hour and without a good drag will take all the fly line and backing off your reel in 5 minutes.
+Sailfish swim at 100km per hour and, without a good drag, will take all the fly line and back off your reel in 5 minutes.

 What is a sealed drag?

-Sealed drags are fully encased in a water-tight enclosure that stops any dirty, grimey stuff or salt getting into the drag and causing it to fail.
-They were designed for saltwater and allow anglers to submerge their reel in the sea without having to worry about the drag getting a bit of dirt, sand, or salt in there.
+Sealed drags are fully encased in a water-tight enclosure that stops any dirty, grimy stuff or salt from getting into the drag and causing it to fail.
+They were designed for saltwater and allow anglers to submerge their reel in the sea without worrying about the drag getting a bit of dirt, sand, or salt in there.

 Is a sealed drag better than an un-sealed drag?